epfl-ada/ada-2024-project-nostringsadached/README.md

 ▪️ 09/12 - 20/12:

-(Sarah, Diane) Worked on creating an initial global plot to provide a general overview and set the stage for transitioning into more specific analyses.
+(Sarah) Worked on creating an initial global plot to provide a general overview and set the stage for transitioning into more specific analyses.
 Reformated the project structure.
+        Created a more relevant historical dataset manually with the help of a language model to overcome limitations of the original dataset and began conducting analyses and general visualizations to represent         both datasets together.
+Creation of additional plots to highlight the most relevant things for the website.

 (Laurine and Lucile) : further statistical analyses on case studies.

 (Diane) : Further investigation to identify new pairs of genres and events to refine the analysis.
 Investigated their relationship and created functions for the visualization, adding also statistical analyses.

-(Sarah) Created a more relevant historical dataset manually with the help of a language model to overcome limitations of the original dataset and began conducting analyses and general visualizations to represent both datasets together.
-Creation of additional plots to highlight the most relevant things for the website.

 (Nouchine) Creation of the website's framework.
 Wrote the Data Story website and filled it with text and figures from the notebook.